 Today Will Be Different by Maria Semple

 Maria Semple introduces us to Eleanor Flood, whose life has gone askew.
 Determined to get things back on track starting immediately, a newly-motivated Eleanor sets out to conquer her day, but little does she know that life – and her family – have other plans.
-With Semple’s signature humor, this heart-filled story about reinvention, friendship
+With Semple’s signature humor, this heart-filled story about reinvention, friendship and gumption is sure to inspire.

 Heartburn by Nora Ephron

 Only Nora Ephron could make a painful, gut-wrenching divorce this funny.
-When Rachel Samstat discovers that her husband is in love with
+When Rachel Samstat discovers that her husband is in love with another women, she turns to food – which is convenient since she writes cookbooks for a living.
+Readers will love this tale of a failing relationship, group therapy and desperate measures, all topped off with some delicious recipes.

 The Rosie Project by Graeme Simsion